 And how could we not love a winery that had a kids play area amongst the wine barrels giving mummy and daddy time out to sample the wines.
 We’ll drink to that Robert Oatley.

-Final stop on our Mudgee wineries bicycle tour was to Lowe Wines.
+The final stop on our Mudgee wineries bicycle tour was to Lowe Wines.

 The wines here are certified organic, taste great, and I think the setting itself is worth the visit.
 Check out these views.